-- If power is lost, turn off major appliances to reduce power "surge" when electricity is restored. - If officials order an evacuation: - Leave as soon as possible.
-Avoid flooded roads and watch for washed-out bridges. - Secure your home by unplugging appliances and turning off electricity and the main water valve. - Tell someone outside of the storm area where you are going. - If time permits, and you live in an identified surge zone, elevate furniture to protect it from flooding, or move it to a higher floor. - Bring your pre-assembled Emergency Supplies Kit. - Bring blankets and sleeping bags if you are going to a shelter. - Lock your home and leave.
+- Keep a supply of flashlights and extra batteries.
+Avoid using open flames, such as candles and kerosene lamps, as a source of light. - If power is lost, turn off major appliances to reduce power "surge" when electricity is restored. - Follow the specific generator model's operating instructions.
+Do not use generators indoors or attempt to tie generators into the house circuits. - If officials order an evacuation: - Leave as soon as possible.
+Avoid flooded roads and watch for washed-out bridges. - Secure your home by unplugging appliances and turning off electricity and the main water valve. - Tell someone outside of the storm area where you are going. - If time permits, and you live in an identified surge zone, elevate furniture to protect it from flooding, or move it to a higher floor. - Bring your pre-assembled Emergency Supplies Kit. - Bring blankets, pillows, and sleeping bags if you are going to a shelter. - Lock your home and leave.